patrickwide/PizzaAssist/websocket_message_format.md

 3. Error handling should be implemented for all error statuses
 4. Messages may contain additional fields based on the specific context
 5. The content field may contain markdown formatting for rich text display
+6. Tool execution includes timing information for performance monitoring
+7. Tool calls may include both arguments and optional content

 ## Example Flow
 1. Client connects → Receives welcome message
 2. Client sends message → Receives initial response
-3. If tools are used → Receives tool results
+3. If tools are used:
+   - Receives tool call message with arguments
+   - Receives tool result with execution details
 4. Finally → Receives final response
 5. On exit → Receives goodbye message

+## Performance Monitoring
+The system includes execution timing information for tool calls:
+- `execution_time_ms`: Time taken to execute the tool in milliseconds
+- `execution_info`: Detailed information about the tool execution